microsoft/essex-toolkit/python/essex-config/README.md

 The library searches for field values in the following order:

 1. Field name
-2. Alternative name (`alt_name`)
+2. Alternative name (`alias`)
 3. Fallback names (`fallback_names`)
 4. Prefixed with the class name (e.g., MyConfig.field_name)
 5. Uppercased and underscores replacing dots (e.g., FIELD_NAME)

-When using dot-notation with `alt_name` or `fallback_names` the population mechanism will traverse the Source dictionary to assign a value, the same applies for the prefix with class name rule.
+When using dot-notation with `alias` or `fallback_names` the population mechanism will traverse the Source dictionary to assign a value, the same applies for the prefix with class name rule.

 If the field is required and no value is found, a ValueError is raised.